UWCS/stardust/content/exec/gender_inclusivity.md

 +++

 Responsible for:
-- Create and maintain a welcoming, inclusive atmosphere for minority genders within the society
+- Creating and maintaining a welcoming, inclusive atmosphere for marginalised genders in the society
-- Promote initiatives and events beneficial to minority genders through society channels
+- Promote initiatives and events beneficial to minority under-represented gender demographics through society channels
-- Interact with the department to help them to run Women in STEM events
+- Liase with the Computer Science department in this capacity